The ultimate guide to education benefits that attract, retain, and engage employees

 Frontline employees often do not have that luxury.

-Offering tuition assistance that eliminates the barrier of upfront tuition cost is the first step in opening access to education and supports professional development for your entire workforce.
+Offering tuition assistance and removing the barrier of upfront tuition cost is an important first step in opening access to education and effectively delivering professional development to your entire workforce.

-According to a Guild survey, 3 out of 4 employees who do not hold an undergraduate degree select tuition assistance over tuition reimbursement programs when their employers offer both funding options.
-This increases to 9 out of 10 for employees with no college experience.3
+According to a Guild survey, 3 out of 4 employees who do not hold an undergraduate degree select tuition assistance over tuition reimbursement programs when their employers offer both funding options, increasing to 9 out of 10 for employees with no college experience.3

 Providing program options that are directly funded by employers is essential to creating an equitable, effective program.
 Nearly 100% of Guild employer partners offer some form of tuition-free program to its workforce4, and more than 90% of Learning Marketplace learners incur no expenses from tuition, textbooks or fees.5